- I. Residential Life Office: Welcome and Expectations

 - Leave the bathroom door and shower curtain open to allow the walls to dry after showering.

-- Select cleaning products specifically designed to treat/prevent mold and mildew.
+- Select cleaning products specifically designed to treat/prevent mildew.

-- A weak solution of bleach and water can also be effective in cleaning mold and mildew.
+- A weak solution of bleach and water can also be effective in cleaning mildew.

 Most shower curtains can be cleaned in a washing machine with bleach, detergent and warm water.

-If a student notices mold or mildew growth in their residential space, they must report it to their RA or the Residential Life office IMMEDIATELY.
-The university is not responsible for student items damaged by mold or mildew.
+If a student notices mildew growth in their residential space, they must report it to their RA or the Residential Life office IMMEDIATELY.
+The university is not responsible for student items damaged by mildew.

 Residents are not permitted to paint any of the interior or exterior surfaces of their assigned residential space.
 This includes, but is not limited to: